Views of the castle from Ponte delle Torri

 Spoleto (you may wish to see a page on the town first) a Roman colony and subsequently a Lombard Duchy, is built on a hill at the top of which (the Acropolis) Theodoric the Great erected a castle.
 This was strengthened with towers by Cardinal Albornoz in his reconquest of the Papal State in the XIVth century.
 In 1860 Major O'Reilly with 300 Irish Guards gallantly fought the Piedmontese.
 The Castle was used as a prison until very recent years.
 A careful restoration is bringing back the original structure and many paintings.
 Visits are restricted for safety reasons, but the lucky ones get rewarded by a number of coats of arms!

-Three gates protect the Castle from intrusion.
-On the outer one the coat of arms of Pope Clement VIII over an inscription celebrating his annexation of Ferrara to the Papal State in 1598, while the inner one shows the older coats of arms of Alexander VI and Julius II.
+Three gates protect the access to ther Castle.
+On the outer one there is the coat of arms of Pope Clement VIII over an inscription celebrating his annexation of Ferrara to the Papal State in 1598, while the inner one shows the older coats of arms of Pope Alexander VI and Pope Julius II.

 Well in the courtyard